StuffAndyMakes/SerialPacket/README.md

   Serial.begin(115200); // console/output/debugging
   Serial1.begin(115200); // sending
-  Serial2.begin(115200); // receiving

   SerialPacket p;
-  p.setDelegate(this); // object to receive calls when things finish or error out p.setTimeout(2000); // in ms p.sendUsing(&Serial1); // which port to use for sending data p.receiveUsing(&Serial2); // alternately, you can use a different port for sending or receiving
+  p.setDelegate(this); // object to receive calls when things finish or error out p.setTimeout(2000); // in ms p.use(&Serial1); // which port to use for sending/receiving
+  // alternately, you can use a different port for sending or receiving
+  //p.sendUsing($Serial1);
+  //p.receiveUsing(&Serial2);

   // you must intentionally initiate receiving p.startReceiving(); // on the receiving end or both ends